 Note this is nothing scientific and our comfortable listening levels may differ from person to person but not by a big amount to render these figures irrelevant.

-If you notice the only difference we found was the Opus#3 on its low gain setting and we feel this is likely due to the the more forward high-end of the Sage compared to the laid back X’s treble.
+If you notice the only difference we found was the Opus#3 on its low gain setting and we feel this is likely due to the more forward high-end of the Sage compared to the laid-back X’s treble.
 It could well be that treble sensitivity might be a touch higher using the Sage and you will consciously be working at a slightly lower level of volume but it is marginal.

 Note that a minor trace of noise was detected on the Sony ZX2 and the FiiO X7 using the AM3 card but having said that it is well within acceptable limits.
-On the remaining DAPs I got a silent noise floor and blacker backgrounds.
+On the remaining DAPs, I got a silent noise floor and blacker backgrounds.

 Tonally the Sage will drive fairly well off most sources and does not require that much in the way of external amping.
-My own preference though is a natural and accurate sound with good vocal control so I tended to enjoy the Sage better with either neutral and accurate sources with decent amp output as well as one that offers good dynamic range.
+My own preference though is a natural and accurate sound with good vocal control so I tended to enjoy the Sage better with either neutral and accurate sources with decent amp output as well as one that offers a good dynamic range.